Seven-member Pak Team To Feature In Asian Tenpin Bowling Cship - UrduPoint

 Seven-member Pak Team To Feature In Asian Tenpin Bowling Cship

-Pakistan Tenpin Bowling Federation (PTBF) Secretary Ijaz ur Rehman said the seven-member team includes Ali Suriya, Mehmood Amjad, Muhammad Saleh, Daniyal Shah, Abdullah, Sajjad Shah and Sikander Hayat.
-"Khawaja Ahmad Mustaqim would accompany the players as team manager," he told APP.
+This was told by Pakistan Tenpin Bowling Federation (PTBF) Secretary Ijaz ur Rehman while talking to APp here Sunday.
+He said the seven-member team includes Ali Suriya, Mehmood Amjad, Muhammad Saleh, Daniyal Shah, Abdullah, Sajjad Shah and Sikander Hayat.
+"Khawaja Ahmad Mustaqim would accompany the players as team manager," he told.

 Ijaz said Pakistan team would participate in the singles, doubles and team event of the championship.